Jason Civitello – Administrative Director

 Stephanie Hanford – Adult Education Director

-Mrs. Hanford joined the DCTS administration team in July 2020, as the Adult and Continuing Education Director.
+Mrs. Stephanie Hanford joined the DCTS administration team in July 2020, as the Adult and Continuing Education Director.
 Her background in marketing with the Frederick Automotive Group for 14 years gives her the perfect skill set to manage, market, and administer Adult Education courses.
 She also holds certificates in Business Development, Customer Experience, Digital Marketing, and General Management.
 Before her time as a Marketing Manager, she concentrated on Food Science, working at both Hershey Foods and M&M/Mars over a 13 year period where she focused on ingredient research and developed new products.
 She holds a Master of Science, in Food Sciences, from the University of Massachusetts and a Bachelor of Science in Chemistry from Lamar University, Beaumont, TX.

 Denise Green – Food Service Director

-Mrs. Green joined Dauphin County Technical School as the Food Service Director in 2010.
+Mrs. Denise Green joined Dauphin County Technical School as the Food Service Director in 2010.
 She is a graduate of Central Dauphin High School.
 Mrs. Green began her career in Dietary at Villa Theresa Nursing Home at the age of 16.
 She has been in food service for over 30 years and in school foodservice since 1998.
 With the ever-changing Government Regulations and the Healthy, Hunger-Free Kids Act, she continually strives to meet the challenges and opportunities to serve our students a healthy, tasty, and enjoyable Breakfast and Lunch every day.

 Andrea Bennett – Human Resources Director & SHRM-CP

-Mrs. Bennett joined Dauphin County Technical School in July 2000 as the Accounts Payable Bookkeeper.
+Mrs. Andrea Bennett joined Dauphin County Technical School in July 2000 as the Accounts Payable Bookkeeper.
 She was promoted to Assistant Business Administrator in July 2012.
 Mrs. Bennett previously worked in the Banking Industry prior to DCTS.

 Jennifer Spangler – Curriculum Instruction & Assessment Director

-Jen Spangler started at DCTS as an English teacher in 2018, transitioning into the role of Curriculum Coordinator in 2023, and Curriculum, Instruction and Assessment Director in 2024.
+Mrs. Jen Spangler started at DCTS as an English teacher in 2018, transitioning into the role of Curriculum Coordinator in 2023, and Curriculum, Instruction and Assessment Director in 2024.
 She earned her Masters of Science in Instructional Technology from Wilkes University, and her Administrative Certification from Millersville University.
 Prior to DCTS, Mrs. Spangler worked at Rowland Academy as a middle school English teacher.
 She is committed to supporting teachers and students through deliberate planning and consideration, and believes deeply in the value of comprehensive career and technical education.

 In her free time, Mrs. Spangler volunteers as a mentor supporting the FIRST Robotics team, Normality Zero (#2559).
 She also enjoys knitting and playing board games.